 Section 4.
 The Compensation Committee.
 The Compensation Committee shall consist of three (3) members selected by the majority of the entire board of directors, two (2) of whom shall be Receiver directors and one (1) of whom shall be the Chairman.
 The Compensation Committee shall have such powers and responsibilities as determined in the Compensation Committee charter, which shall be approved by the majority of the entire board of directors.
-The powers and responsibilities of the Compensation Committee shall include, but not be limited to, approving all executive officer compensation matters, including salary levels, bonus levels, grants and issuances of new securities under existing stock plans, and recommending the adoption of new incentive plans to the board of directors, which shall in each case be subject to the further approval of the majority of the entire board of directors; provided, that, with respect to any award intended to constitute "performance-based compensation" within the meaning of Section 162(m) of the U.S. Internal Revenue Code and the regulations promulgated thereunder, the Compensation Committee charter shall provide for the delegation of its authority to a subcommittee of the Compensation Committee consisting solely of two "outside directors" within the meaning of such Section of the U.S. Internal Revenue Code and the regulations promulgated thereunder.
+The powers and responsibilities of the Compensation Committee shall include, but not be limited to, approving all executive officer compensation matters, including salary levels, grants and issuances of new securities under existing stock plans, and recommending the adoption of new incentive plans to the board of directors, which shall in each case be subject to the further approval of the majority of the entire board of directors; provided, that, with respect to any award intended to constitute "performance-based compensation" within the meaning of Section 162(m) of the U.S. Internal Revenue Code and the regulations promulgated thereunder, the Compensation Committee charter shall provide for the delegation of its authority to a subcommittee of the Compensation Committee charter shall provide for the delegation of the U.S. Internal Revenue Code and the regulations promulgated thereunder.